MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-storage-use.md

 This example demonstrated how to use the Azure client libraries in Python application code to upload a file to that Blob storage container.
 The example assumes you have provisioned the resources shown in [Example: Provision Azure Storage](azure-sdk-example-storage.md).

-All the commands in this article work the same in Linux/Mac OS bash and Windows command shells unless noted.
+All the commands in this article work the same in Linux/macOS bash and Windows command shells unless noted.

 ## 1: Set up your local development environment